 The Worcester County Horticultural Society (the "Society") is a Massachusetts nonprofit corporation incorporated in 1842.
-The Society's primary purpose is to operate as an educational organization for the purpose of advancing the science and encouraging and improving the practice of horticulture.
+The Society's mission is to inspire the use and appreciation of horticulture to improve lives, enrich communities and strengthen commitment to the natural world.